Melvin Bullitt: Regular season

+Playoffs

 Post-playing career

 Following his retirement, Bullitt was named coach of the Legends Football League's Dallas Desire for the franchise's return in 2016.
 His brother Terrance will be his assistant.

 Melvin maintains an athletic training facility with his family in Rowlett, Texas.

 Personal

 During his playing career, Melvin wore the number 33 in honor of his father, Jerry Bullitt, who wore the number as a linebacker at Texas A&M. When asked about his number, Melvin stated: "I kind of feel like when I'm wearing (No. 33), a piece of my dad is with me when I'm on the field."
 Teammate Dominic Rhodes previously wore the same number for six seasons from 2001 to 2006 before playing the 2007 season for the Oakland Raiders.
 Once Rhodes returned to the Colts prior to the 2008 season, he tried to get the number back and even offered Bullitt serious money for it, but to no avail.